DonsWayo/nativescript-fitness/README.md

-# Fitness plugin for NativeScript
+# Fitness plugin for NativeScript NOT READY TO USE!!!!
 This is a NativeScript plugin that abstracts Apple HealthKit and Google Fit to read health data from the user's device.

 This is a fork of [nativescript-health-data](https://github.com/EddyVerbruggen/nativescript-health-data)